SAP-samples/xsa-cap-migration-using-basextn/README.md

 ## Step-5: Post Migration Changes
 Once the project is created, there are some adjustments we need to make manually as these are not currently handled by the Assistant.
  1. For the hana-shine-xsa project, make the following changes:
     - A folder named `unsupported_feature` has been created by the extension to contain file extensions that are not supported in HANA Cloud.
-Currently, this includes only `.hdbfulltextindex` files, which need to be handled manually so in this case, delete the unsupported_feature folder from `core-db/src/data` folder.
+Delete this unsupported_feature folder from `core-db/src/data` folder.
     - Delete `synonyms/sys_rt.hdbsynonym` from `core-db/src` folder.
     - In the `core-db/cds/data/MDViews.cds` file, alias needs to be modified.
 So `![Product_Id]` and `![Product_Name]` should be changed to `PRODUCT_ID` and `PRODUCT_NAME` respectively as they are defined like this in the entity definations.
 You can refer either the report or the log file in the logs folder for the line number for these changes.
     - Similarly, in `core-db/cds/data/POViews.cds` file, change the alias `ProductName` to `PRODUCTNAME`.